 It’s easy to feel daunted when it comes to making your Christmas more eco-friendly.
 But when you’re contemplating the Christmas tree itself, small changes can make a big difference.
-And if you want to conjure the same, magical festive feel as usual, but in a way that’s friendlier to the planet, there are plenty of options that can make your Christmas as green as it is merry.
+And if you want to conjure the same, magical festive feel as usual, but in a way that’s friendlier to the planet, there are plenty of options that can make your Christmas a little bit greener (and merrier!).

-We unpick the great debate over real trees versus artificial trees, as well as the best ways to either buy or rent a real tree.
-Whatever your attitude to Christmas, this blog explains the different choices out there – and how each of them compares when it comes to sustainable Christmas decorations.
+Keep reading to find out whether real or fake Christmas trees are better for the environment, as well as the best ways to either buy or rent a real tree.
 (Plus, we pick out a few more creative alternatives that you might not have thought of!)

-Top 6 Christmas tree options, from greenest to green-less
+Top 7 eco-friendly Christmas tree options, from greenest to green-less

 If you’re green-fingered as well as eco-conscious, buying a living potted Christmas tree with roots is an excellent option.
 This means you can plant the tree in a pot, or in the garden, and use it year after year.

 By keeping your tree alive, you'll be playing a role in keeping carbon locked up, in the battle against climate change.
 Plus there are all kinds of other massive impacts on wildlife, soil quality, and even our mental health.
 Here are some tips from the RHS on looking after your tree, both during Christmas and through the year.